jofmar00/ILI9341_XPT2046_Drivers/README.md

   This module showcases the graphics functionalities provided by `LCD_GFX.c`.
 It includes examples of drawing basic shapes, text, and images on the display, demonstrating how to use the graphical primitives exposed by the high-level graphics module.

 - **`LCD_TouchScreen_tes.c`**:
-    This demo illustrates how to interact with the touchscreen using the `LCD_TouchScreen.c` module.
+    This module illustrates how to interact with the touchscreen using the `LCD_TouchScreen.c` module.
 It includes examples of reading touch coordinates and processing user input.
 The demo also combines both touch and graphics functionality to create interactive drawing applications.